danbz/aesthetic-programming/Table_Of_Content.md

 * Design work: TOFU GO by Francis Lam
 * Objects, Class, Behaviors and Arguments
 * Play objects: with p5.play library
-* Object-oriented thinking
+* Object-oriented thinking: cooking and coding with class struggle
 * Mini-ex 5: Games with objects

 ## Chapter 6: Automatisms
+* The Game of Life (1970) by John Horton Conway
-* Commodore 64 Basic program: 10 PRINT
+* (Commodore 64 Basic program: 10 PRINT)
 * Random(), Noise()
-* Rule-based systems
+* Rule-based and Emergent systems
 * Generators and other automatisms
 * Mini-ex 6: A generative program